Chandru-B/vagrant-ansible-centos7-alpinedocker-nginx/README.md

 ## Background

+[Vagrant](https://www.vagrantup.com/) is used to provision the VM's.
 [Docker](https://www.docker.com/) is used to build and manage linux containers.
-[Ansible](http://www.ansible.com/) is useful in managing the Docker lifecycle.
+[Ansible](http://www.ansible.com/) is used in environment configuration managemnent tasks..

 This Vagrant profile uses Ansible provisioner to create a centos 7 VM in virtual box, then it uses Ansible to build the latest alpine nginx docker containers for a simple www web app stack, Docker-style: